 Your plane will land at Puerto Ayora and from here, you will be taken to the cruise ships or boats to take you around the islands.
 Afterward, go back to Puerto Ayora for some shopping and dining before flying back out.

 One of the beautiful places that you will find in Ecuador is the Cotopaxi Volcano.
 This is the second-highest active volcano in the country.
 And is an icon of the Andes Mountains.
 Aside from that, its natural beauty has enticed hikers to explore its wonders.
-The towering figure of the mountain looks like a guardian looking down on the city.
+The towering figure of the mountain looks like a guardian looking down at the city.
 In fact, its snow-capped peak adds to the picturesque view of Quito.
 Tourists often go on a day trip to its summit.

 Aside from the sheer size of the volcano, another reason why this spot has attracted tourists is because of the Cotopaxi National Park.
 Unlike other national parks that have plenty of trees and wildlife, this one has a unique ecosystem on its own.
 Due to its high altitude, you will not see a lot of trees here.
 Instead, the area is home to shrubs, llamas, as well as the Andean condor.
 If you are in Quito, you can add this to your itinerary.